 - 1. The final examination comprises topics discussed during classes, seminars and lectures. - 2.
-The student must pass all intermediate examinations scheduled in the program of the course to be admitted to the final examination - 3.
+The student must pass all intermediate examinations scheduled in the program of the course to be admitted to the final examination. - 3.
 Dates of the final examinations are decided by the university Pedagogical Council and cannot be changed. - 4.
-The final examination consists of two parts: practical and theoretical. - 5.
+The Final examination consists of two parts: practical and theoretical. - 5.
 Failing the practical or theoretical part results in failing the examination. - 6.
-Head of the Department can exempt a student from the THEORETICAL final examination, when the average of all students' marks received on intermediate examinations was at least 41⁄2.
-Student IS NOT exempted from PRACTICAL examination.
-For such exemption the student needs to apply to the Head of the Department in writing (template of the application is available on the Department web site). - 7.
-In the case of an absence during the final examination caused by medical condition, the student should present doctor's leave within three working days from the date of the examination or will receive a failing mark. - 8.
+The Head of the Department can set an oral appointment of THEORETICAL final examination for students, who obtained at least 88% of all points received on intermediate examinations.
+For the appointment the student needs to apply to the Head of the Department in writing (template of the application is available on the Department web site).
+Student IS NOT exempted from PRACTICAL examination. - 7.
+The PRACTICAL EXAMINATION must be taken BEFORE the appointment with the Head of the Department. - 8.
+In the case of an absence during the final examination caused by medical condition, the student should present doctor's leave during three working days from the date of the examination or will receive a failing mark. - 9.
 The retake of the examination is held during the retake examination session.
-If the student fails this examination, he/she can apply to the Dean for permission for the second retake of the examination.
+If the student fails this examination, he/she can apply to the Dean for permission to take the second retake of the examination.